-As chair of your SME senior chapter, you have been called on to lead, motivate, organize, build enthusiasm and bring manufacturing together…locally.
+As chair of your SME professional chapter, you have been called on to lead, motivate, organize, build enthusiasm and bring manufacturing together…locally.
 Your responsibilities are many, and much support is available to you.
 SME Headquarters works to assist you in your endeavors by providing you with tips and tools as you fulfill this critical — and valued — task.

 - Recruit members to your chapter to expand your size and influence.